diem/diem/documentation/coding_guidelines.md

 *When to use channels vs concurrent types?*

-Below are high level suggestions for the distinction based on experience.
+Below are high-level suggestions for the distinction based on experience.

-* Channels are for ownership transfer, decoupling of types, and coarse grained messages.
+* Channels are for ownership transfer, decoupling of types, and coarse-grained messages.
 They fit well for transferring ownership of data, distributing units of work, and communicating async results.
 Furthermore, they help break circular dependencies (e.g. `struct Foo` contains an `Arc<Bar>` and `struct Bar` contains an `Arc<Foo>` that leads to complex initialization).

 * Concurrent types (e.g. such as [`CHashMap`](https://docs.rs/crate/chashmap) or structs that have interior mutability building on [`Mutex`](https://doc.rust-lang.org/std/sync/struct.Mutex.html), [`RwLock`](https://doc.rust-lang.org/std/sync/struct.RwLock.html), etc.) are better suited for caches and states.